Evaluating Cognitive Web Accessibility

 Assistive Technology Compatibility

-Users with cognitive or learning disabilities often use screen readers or other assistive technologies to access content through various senses or to modify content to be best perceivable to them.
-Users with other physical or sensory disabilities also have a higher prevalence of cognitive or learning disabilities.
-Many assistive technology issues are addressed in WCAG 2.0 or Section 508.
-Assistive technology accessibility includes (but is not limited to):
+Users with cognitive or learning disabilities often use screen readers, text-to-speech systems, or other assistive technologies to access content through various senses or to modify content to be best perceivable to them.
+Users with cognitive or learning disabilities have a higher prevalence of other physical or sensory disabilities.
+Many assistive technology issues are addressed in the Web Content Accessibility Guidelines (WCAG) and include (but are not limited to):

 - Ensure that navigation is consistent throughout a site